msweedler/YCC-CPD/YCC Comm-PnD Playbook.md

 	- writes copy for ads, videos, social media posts, and emails
 	- formats and posts longer form writing to the blog
 	- writes weekly/monthly updates on Account for website/newsletter(?)
-	- writes for other contexts where effective e.g.YDN op-eds
+	- writes for other contexts where effective e.g. YDN op-eds
 - **Senior Copywriter** serves as Copywriter for the Board Account, sets standards, trains new CWs, helps maintain quality of copywriting across all accounts, and is Managing Editor of the YCC Newsletter with the Deputy Comm.D

 ###Photographer